 Exam Requirements

-After you completed the required practicum, you must apply to and receive authorization from the BACB to take the BCBA® national exam.
+After you complete the required fieldwork requirements, you must apply to the BACB to receive authorization to take the BCBA® exam.
+Pearson VUE administers the BCBA® exam at testing sites throughout the country.

 Click here for detailed step-by-step instructions on the BCBA® credentialing process.